Orbit Parametrizations for K3 Surfaces: Rubik's revenge: 4 (x) 4 (x) 4

 \subsection{Moduli problem}

 This subsection contains the proof of Theorem \ref{thm:rr}.
 We have already given a construction from an element of $V_1 \otimes V_2 \otimes V_3$ to a $(\Lambda, S)$-polarized K3 surface.
 The bulk of the proof is to show the reverse construction.
-We start with a well-known lemma whose proof will be a useful template for the proofs of this section.
+We start with a well-known lemma; a simple proof may be found in \cite{mayer} with more details in \cite{SaintDonat}.
+We include this proof below, since it is a useful template for the proofs of this section.

 \begin{lemma} Let $(X,L)$ be a generic point in the moduli space $\sM_4$ of K3 surfaces equipped with a line bundle $L$ with $L^2 = 4$.
 Then the linear system $|L|$ embeds $X$ as a quartic surface in $\Proj^3$. \end{lemma}